AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data Processing/Image Processing/Image style.md

     // Create an OSSClient instance.
     OSS ossClient = new OSSClientBuilder().build(endpoint, accessKeyId, accessKeySecret);

-    // Use a custom style to process an image.
+    // Use the custom style to process an image.
     String style = "style/<yourCustomStyleName>";
     GetObjectRequest request = new GetObjectRequest(bucketName, objectName);
     request.setProcess(style);